-Gingivitis is an inflammation of the gingiva.
+Gingivitis is an inflammation of the gingiva (the gums).
 The gingiva turns red and loses its natural shape.
 Bleeding occurs easily, especially when brushing your teeth.
 In some cases, gingivites may lead to loss of tissue between the teeth.

 A trench mouth is a painful form of gingivitis gum inflammation.
 Trench mouth happens when there is an excess of normal mouth bacteria resulting in infection of the gums, which turn into painful ulcers.